 ReSharper allows you to build your solution incrementally using multiple parallel processes.
-You can use ReSharper Build as a replacement to native Visual Studio's build management.
+You can use ReSharper Build as a replacement to Visual Studio's native's build management.

 By default, ReSharper Build is disabled.
 To enable it, do one of the following:

-- Go to the page of ReSharper options and choose ReSharper Build in the Build Engine section.
+Go to the Alt+R, O ) and choose Use ReSharper Build in the Build section.page of ReSharper options (

-Open the Build & Run window () and then click Enable ReSharper Build.
+Open the Build & Run window ( Settings and choose Use ReSharper Build.), click

 When ReSharper Build is enabled, there are several ways to build your solution:

-- Use any of Visual Studio build commands- e.g. (Ctrl+Shift+B)- all these commands and shortcuts are overridden by ReSharper Build.
+Use any of Visual Studio build commands — for example Ctrl+Shift+B — all these commands and shortcuts are overridden by ReSharper Build.

-- Click Build or choose other build command available in its drop-down menu on the toolbar of the ReSharper Build & Run window.
+Click Build or choose other build command available in its drop-down menu on the toolbar of the Build & Run window.

-- To build, rebuild or clean a specific project, right-click on it in the Build & Run window and choose the corresponding command in the context menu.
+To build, rebuild or clean a specific project, right-click it in the Build & Run window and choose the corresponding command in the context menu.

 ReSharper also provides its own implementation of NuGet restorer, which works with all Visual Studio versions.
-By default, ReSharper makes sure that all related NuGet packages are restored before each build, but you can disable it by clearing the corresponding check-box on the page of ReSharper options.
-If the automatic restore is disabled, you can always run it manually by clicking Restore NuGet packages on the toolbar of Build & Run window.
+By default, ReSharper makes sure that all related NuGet packages are restored before each build, but you can disable it by clearing the corresponding checkbox on the Alt+R, O ).
+If the automatic restore is disabled, you can always run it manually by clicking Restore NuGet packages on the toolbar of Build & Run window.page of ReSharper options (

-NuGet restorer writes log to output if it is enabled on this options page.
-You can also configure log message level and view log information for restores on the page of ReSharper options.
+NuGet restorer writes log to output if that is enabled on this options page.
+You can also configure log message level and view log information for restores on the Alt+R, O ).page of ReSharper options (

 When you run ReSharper Build for the first time, it builds all projects using multiple parallel processes according to your configuration.
 All build management happens out of process, so Visual Studio remains responsive while a build is running.

-The next time you build the solution, ReSharper only builds projects that were changed.
+The next time you build the solution, ReSharper only builds projects where supported build items were changed.
 If the change affects public types used in other projects, the dependent projects are rebuilt as well.

 ReSharper Build maintains a dependency graph of inputs and outputs to MSBuild tasks, targets and projects, and efficiently monitors the file system for changes.
 When you start a build, ReSharper Build already knows if the timestamps are up to date, without having to invoke MSBuild: if a timestamp is up to date, the project is skipped.

 By default, ReSharper Build uses the same MSBuild version as specified in Visual Studio settings and runs in 6 processes in parallel.
-If necessary, you can specify MSBuild version explicitly and change the number of processes on the page of ReSharper options.
+If necessary, you can specify MSBuild version explicitly and change the number of processes on the Alt+R, O ).page of ReSharper options (

 Build process and summary are visualized in the Build & Run window: